NRDD-constraints/NRDD/README.md

 # NRDD_constraints : A python tool for calculating the exclusion plot for Dark Matter interactions with the Standard Model in non-relativistic Effective Theory Model.

 <code> NRDD_constraints</code> tool provides simple interpolating function written in python
-for a given generalized non-relativistic (NR) term among those listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/).
+for a given generalized non-relativistic (NR) diagonal term among those listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/) and calculates the most constraining limit on dark matter-nucleon scattering cross section.
 The package contains three files:

 * The code, **NRDD_constraints.py**
 * A simple driver, **NRDD_constraints-example.py**